Thank you. You should be receiving a reset link at the email address you provided shortly.

 The instructional materials required for this course are included in enrollment.
 The following textbooks will be shipped to you approximately 7-10 business days after enrollment:

-You should have at least two years of experience managing projects or complete the Essentials of Project Management course.
+You should have at least two years of experience managing projects or completing the Project Management Essentials with CAPM Prep course.

 In order to sit for the PMP Certification exam, you need to meet one of the following sets of requirements:

 Nikki Choyce, PMP has been involved in the project management field for almost 20 years and has worked as a consultant and trainer for much of that time.
 She is a Project Management Professional (PMP) and very active in the project management community.
 She has worked in a variety of industries, including Information Technology, Insurance, Manufacturing, Marketing, Aerospace, Construction, and Telecommunications.
 She has worked with Microsoft Project for over 10 years.